Ricks-Lab/gpu-utils/README.md

 ## Known Issues
 * Doesn't work with Fiji ProDuo cards.
 * Error reading p-states and Vddc range for Radeon VII
-* P-state mask get reset for GPU used as display output.
+* P-state mask gets intermittently reset for GPU used as display output.

 ## References
 * Original inspiration for this project: <a href="https://www.reddit.com/r/Amd/comments/agwroj/how_to_overclock_your_amd_gpu_on_linux/?st=JSL25OVP&sh=306c2d15">Reddit</a>